myDevicesIoT/cayenne-docs/docs/LORA.md

 **Actility Device Profiles by device**

 When setting up your device on Actility's ThingPark portal, you must select the correct **Device Profile** for your device.
-Below are some guidelines on which profile to select, based on your device.
+Below are some guidelines on which profile to select.

 + For devices used in European Union:
   + Select the Profile **LoRaWAN 1.0 class A - Rx2-SF12**